 Most commercial cooling system cleaning agents are corrosive and their use is not recommended by Perkins.
-If commercial cooling system cleaning agents have to be used, then the cleaning agents should not be left in the system any longer then recommended by manufacturers and engine temperature should not exceed 30° C (86° F).
+If commercial cooling system cleaning agents have to be used, then the cleaning agents should not be left in the system any longer then recommended by manufacturers and engine temperature should not be elevated above 30 degrees C.